woensug-choi/gpgpu-sim_distribution/README.md

+# Modifications made
+- Added `-all` flag to `cuobjdump` to recognize the ptx file compiled as `compile-only` flag as default at cmake

 Welcome to GPGPU-Sim, a cycle-level simulator modeling contemporary graphics processing units (GPUs) running GPU computing workloads written in CUDA or OpenCL.
 Also included in GPGPU-Sim is a performance visualization tool called